For some people, life is boring when all goes well.

 Stimulation is when you force yourself to do things despite fatigue… and pay the price of utter exhaustion.
 Gradually, I learned the not-so-obvious difference between forcing myself into action and doing things as a result of having enough energy.

 Nourishment is about giving the body what it needs so it can accumulate energy.
 It’s never about forcing or pushing anything.
+There is no self-inflicted stress in it.
 When you have enough energy, you don’t need to push yourself.
 Things flow naturally.

 Nourishment is about giving yourself enough rest, nutrition, and self-care so you have a surplus of energy.
 When the body and mind start getting nourished, stimulating foods and activities lose their appeal.